 Convertible Loan Modifications and Extinguishments

-We refinanced certain convertible loans during the quarter ended March 31, 2019 at substantially the same terms for extensions ranging over a period of three to six months.
+We refinanced certain convertible loans during the nine months ended September 30, 2020 at substantially the same terms for extensions ranging over a period of three to six months.
 We amortized any remaining unamortized debt discount as of the modification date over the remaining, extended term of the new loans.
 We applied ASC 470 of modification accounting to the debt instruments which were modified during the quarter or those settled with new notes issued concurrently for the same amounts but different maturity dates.
 The terms such as the interest rate, prepayment penalties, and default rates will be the same over the new extensions.
 According to ASC 470, an exchange of debt instruments between or a modification of a debt instrument by a debtor and a creditor in a nontroubled debt situation is deemed to have been accomplished with debt instruments that are substantially different if the present value of the cash flows under the terms of the new debt instrument is at least 10 percent different from the present value of the remaining cash flows under the terms of the original instrument.
 If the terms of a debt instrument are changed or modified and the cash flow effect on a present value basis is less than 10 percent, the debt instruments are not considered to be substantially different and will be accounted for as modifications.

 The cash flows of new debt exceeded 10% of the remaining cash flows of the original debt on several loans.
-During the nine months ended September 30, 2020 we recorded losses on debt extinguishment of $40,810 per income statement on these three loans by calculating the difference of the fair value of the new debt and the carrying value of the old debt.
+During the nine months ended September 30, 2020 we recorded losses on extinguishment of liabilities of approximately $3.2 million by calculating the difference of the fair value of the new debt and the carrying value of the old debt.
 The reported loss on extinguishment of liabilities includes $1,036,638 of non-cash expenses for common stock and warrants issued and writeoffs of any unamortized discount at the date of modification.

-The following table provides a summary of the changes in convertible debt and revolving note payable, net of unamortized discounts, during 2019:
+The following table provides a summary of the changes in convertible debt, net of unamortized discounts, during 2020:

-On January 1, 2019, the Company and the holder of the $170,000 convertible loan issued in May 2017 agreed to extend the terms of the loan until September 30, 2019.
+On October 1, 2019, the Company and the holder of the $170,000 non-convertible loan issued in May 2017 agreed to extend the term of the loan to December 31, 2019.
 The Company agreed to issue 1,200 shares of its common stock per month while the note remains outstanding.
-The loan will continue to earn 10% annual interest.
+The note will continue to earn 10% annual interest.
 The loan is currently past due and the Company and the investor are negotiating in good faith to extend the loan.

 Related Party Notes

 In June 2018, we received a non-convertible loan of $15,000 from a private investor.
 The loan includes a one-year term and 15% guaranteed interest.
 This loan remains outstanding at September 30, 2020 and is currently past due.